laperss/VM-automatic-deploy/README.md

 The queue runs on a separate VM called "waspmq".
 The queue transfers information about the address and name of the video file to be downloaded and transformed.

 ### Backends
 Every backend is connected to the RabbitMQ.
 Upon request, the backend will receive a JSON object containing information about the video to be converted.
+The video must be transfered to the backend from the frontend using ssh.
 The video is then converted using [MEncoder](https://help.ubuntu.com/community/MEncoder).
+A JSON object is sent back to the frontend including the link to where the video can be downloaded from.

 ### Load Generator ([clients.py](clients.py))
 To simulate a realistic load and to test the scaling of the system a load generator is used.
 The load generator perodically increases and decreases the number of convertion requests per minute.